vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 processCommandApdu: ??�??2PAY.SYS.DDF01??
 ```

-Beneath some unprintable bytes there is cleartext message withing the incoming commandApdu:
+Beneath some unprintable bytes there is a cleartext message withing the incoming commandApdu:
 **2PAY.SYS.DDF01**.
 Using a search machine brings you to an article within the previous mentioned article series
 "Talk to your Credit Card" that explains what an NFC based Credit Card reader is doing to retrieve the data.
 In [Part 1](https://medium.com/@androidcrypto/talk-to-your-credit-card-android-nfc-java-d782ff19fc4a)